zhiyelee/mdserver/README.md

 ### --ftpl

 Type: `Path | String`
-Default: `undefined`
+Default: `public/fileTpl.html`

 There are two types of pages
 * `directory` page:  list the files and directories of the current dictionary
 * `file` page:  content of the current file

 `ftpl` is the template used for the `file` pages.
-If not set, the option will use the default file provided by the application `public/fileTpl.html`
+If not set, the option will use the default file provided by the application

 ### --dtpl

 Type: `Path | String`
-Default: `undefined`
+Default: `public/dirTpl.html`

 Template used for the `directory` pages.
-If not set, the option will use the default file provided by the application `public/dirTpl.html`
+If not set, the option will use the default file provided by the application

 ### -l, --style

 Type: `Path | String`
-Default: `undefined`
+Default: `public/screen.css`

 Stylesheet used for the both the `directory` and `file` page.
-If not set, the option will use the default value provided by the application `public/screen.css`
+If not set, the option will use the default value provided by the application

 ## Examples